DobricLilujun/imagesAll/README.md

 # imagesAll
-This is lujun's image bed
+This is lujun's image bed for every things which were uploaded by typora.
+I'll upload all the markdown files in this project as well to share what I've learned during my study.